 You are here

-- Talk about who is currently in the fluid bond.
+- Who is currently in the fluid bond (ie other sexual partners).

-- Talk about how and when people are added to the fluid bond.
+- How and when people are added to the fluid bond.

 - If it’s relevant, discuss how to prevent an unplanned pregnancy or how to plan a pregnancy.